vdstack/mockit/README.md

 ## Rule-based matchers

-### validate
+### validates

-You can provide a custom validation function thanks to the `validate` matcher.
+You can provide a custom validation function thanks to the `validates` matcher.
 It accepts a function that will be called with the actual value and the expected value.
 It should return `true` if the actual value matches the expected value, and `false` otherwise.